yunsiong/telco/CONTRIBUTING.md

 }
 ```

-# Generic rules in frida-core
+# Generic rules in telco-core

-This set of rules apply to all code in frida-core, regardless of the
+This set of rules apply to all code in telco-core, regardless of the
 language.

 ## Max line length